eduardoluism/donovan-7d2d-modlets/README.md

 - BetterSpears - incorporated into `BetterBlades`
 - CraftAcid - Incorporated into `Craftables`
 - CraftBeaker - Incorporated into `Craftables`
+- CraftSpikes - REMOVED as of A20 (no longer supported by the game)

 ## History